 - The University of Houston — Located in Houston, TX

 - Texas Tech University — Located in Lubbock, TX

-7. The food in Houston is so decadent that you’ll want to work out.
+7. The food in Houston is diverse and world famous.

 Places to Eat in Houston: